seanpmaxwell/Typescript-Best-Practices/README.md

  - Just leave them as basic-objects and manage with an interface/modular-script.

 ### Types (type-aliases and interfaces)
+- Use interfaces by default for describing objects and only use type-aliases when you need to, i.e. setting the key/value pairs bases on what other key/values pairs that are there.
+Note that interfaces can be used to describe objects and classes.
-- Use interfaces for describing lists of key/value pairs
+- Use type-aliases for everything else.

 ## Naming